foxcpp/maddy/docs/reference/targets/smtp.md

 ---

+### starttls _boolean_
+Default: `yes` (`no` for `target.lmtp`)

+Use STARTTLS to enable TLS encryption.
+If STARTTLS is not supported by the remote server - connection will fail.

+maddy will use `localhost` as HELO hostname before STARTTLS and will only send its actual hostname after STARTTLS.

 ### attempt_starttls _boolean_
 Default: `yes` (`no` for `target.lmtp`)

-Attempt to use STARTTLS if it is supported by the remote server.
-If TLS handshake fails, connection will be retried without STARTTLS unless `require_tls` is also specified.
+DEPRECATED: Equivalent to `starttls`.
+Plaintext fallback is no longer supported.

 ---

 ### require_tls _boolean_
 Default: `no`

-Refuse to pass messages over plain-text connections.
+DEPRECATED: Ignored.
+Set `starttls yes` to use STARTLS.

 ---